-Clusters will be assigned to treatment using stratified randomization.2 Following Athey & Imbens, the ideal is to stratify as much as possible while ensuring that there are at least two treatment and two control units, so that variances can be estimated.
-In my case, where the share treatment is one-third, this means that to have two treated in each stratum requires six village units per stratum.
-Within this constraint of six villages per stratum, I plan to stratify on the following variables:
+Clusters will be assigned to treatment using stratified randomization.3 Following Athey & Imbens, the ideal is to stratify as much as possible while ensuring that there are at least two treatment and two control units, so that variances can be estimated.
+In my case, where the share treatment is two-fifths, this means that to have two treated in each stratum requires five village units per stratum.
+Within this constraint of five villages per stratum, I plan to stratify on the following variables:

-- i.
+i.
 Sub-County.
 I first stratify by the three sub-counties (Suna East, Suna West and Uriri) included in the sample.
-This is to control for geographic endowments and the type of agriculture practiced, along with other regional differences. - ii.
-Village Mean WTP For Watchman.
-Self-reported willingness to pay for a watchman acts as an aggregate measure of how important security is in a particular village, so is an important variable for stratification.
+This is to control for geographic endowments and the type of agriculture practiced, along with other unobserved regional differences.